Hands-On Deep Learning (FS 2025)

 Challenge | 6 | Minimal solution: 1 point; Excellent solution: 6 points. |

-If you are unable to attend a discussion, you are allowed to re-take at most one discussion at the end of the semester.
 If you miss a session or discussion for a valid reason (e.g., doctor's note, military service, exam), please email Susann Arreghini.
-Missed sessions with a valid excuse will earn you session points.
-Missed discussions with a valid excuse do not count toward the one allowed re-take.
+Missed sessions with a valid, documented excuse will earn session points.
+Missed discussions with a valid excuse can be re-taken at the end of the semester.
+Students are allowed to re-take at most one discussion for unexcused absences.

 Notebook

-Each topic is explored using a Python notebook, which must be completed and submitted to earn any points for that topic.
+Each topic is explored using a Python notebook.
 While collaboration with peers is encouraged, you are required to write and submit your own solutions.
 The notebook links are listed bellow.

 The notebooks require GPUs, and you have two options for accessing them: